-Brian J. Cuneo Phillip S. Stoup Latham & Watkins LLP 140 Scott Drive Menlo Park, California 94025 (650) 328-4600 Tamara L. Tompkins General Counsel and Corporate Secretary Neumora Therapeutics, Inc. 65 Grove Street Watertown, Massachusetts 02472 (857) 760-0900
+Brian J. Cuneo Phillip S. Stoup Latham & Watkins LLP 140 Scott Drive Menlo Park, California 94025 (650) 328-4600

-Charles S. Kim
+Copies to: Tamara L. Tompkins General Counsel and Corporate Secretary Neumora Therapeutics, Inc. 65 Grove Street Watertown, Massachusetts 02472 (857) 760-0900

-Kristin VanderPas
+Charles S. Kim Kristin VanderPas Dave Peinsipp Denny Won Cooley LLP 4401 Eastgate Mall San Diego, California 92121 (858) 550-6000

-Dave Peinsipp
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.

-Denny Won
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Cooley LLP
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-4401 Eastgate Mall
+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-San Diego, California 92121
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-(858) 550-6000
+Large accelerated filer Non-accelerated filer Accelerated filer□Smaller reporting company⊠Emerging growth company⊠

-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration State ment.
-If any of the securities being g registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. \square ter additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and rlier effective registration statement for the same offering. \Box list the Securities Act registration ve amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act reg a statement for the same offering. $\ \square$ gistration statement number of the we amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act repartment for the same offering. gistration statement number of the ether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an rated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchang !
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company X 0 00 1 pany, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any not to Section $7(a)(2)(B)$ of the Securities Act. \Box ew or revised financial accounting
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box